robbtraister/fusion/documentation/api/feature-pack/components/layout.md

 # Layout API

 A Layout is a Fusion component used to wrap Features and/or Chain components as necessary.
 A Layout wraps all the content on the page not contained in the Output Type, and as such only one can be selected at a time.
+A Layout for a page or template is selected by an editor in PageBuilder, and its child elements are available to the component as [`props.children`](#children).

-Layouts are rendered both on the server and the client (i.e. isomorphically).
+Layouts are rendered both on the server and the client (i.e. isomorphically), and can be rendered differently per Output Type.
 There are several different "syntactic sugar" methods of defining a Layout, depending on how specific your needs are.

 ## Implementation